Everyone is keen to impress their employer. Try on these habits for size, and you’ll be on the path to success

 It’s a hoary old cliché, which means it almost certainly contains a ring of truth: employees that make a good impression are those who go above and beyond the call of duty.

-“There’s a fine line between showing willingness to take on extra and being the office goody-goody,” says Sam Chambers, Associate Director at Just Recruitment.
+“There’s a fine line between showing willingness to take on extra and being the office goody-goody,” says Emma Kershaw, Associate Director at Just Recruitment.
 “But employers notice members of the workforce who don’t mither about doing more than they’re contractually obliged to.
 And when promotion opportunities come around, it’s often those people who are first in line.”

 3. Great employees roll up their sleeves and get stuck in

 Most working environments operate with some kind of hierarchy, and although there’s been a turn in recent years to flatter management structures, it’s pretty clear someone needs to be the boss.

 But here’s the rub.
 Even the most senior member of a team needs to show a bit of leg from time to time.
 No one looks kindly on the colleague who never takes their turn with the tea round, or who shuns workplace gossip because they’re too important to chat.